-Mindfulness at Work: A Little Bit Goes a Long WayAn interview with Assistant Professor of Management at the Wharton School
+Mindfulness at Work: A Little Bit Goes a Long WayAn interview with

 Do such practices as mindfulness really work at work?
 New research from Wharton management professor Lindsey Cameron found that including just a few minutes of mindfulness in each day made employees more helpful and productive.
 Ms. Cameron spoke about the study with Knowledge@Wharton.